davidshore/chas_worldTimeWebsite/README.md

 ### Build Components for Home Page, About Page, Contact Page and SingleClock

-1. The Home Page component should contain a minimum och two Clock components.
+1. The Home Page component should contain a minimum of two Clock components.
 2. Create components for the About and Contact page and add a title to each.
 3. Make a copy of the Clock-component and name it SingleClock.
 Make the styles of the clock bigger.